Grown Ups 2

-Grown Ups 2 is a 2013 American comedy film directed by Dennis Dugan, written by Adam Sandler, Fred Wolf, and Tim Herlihy, and produced by Sandler and Jack Giarraputo.
-It serves as a sequel to the 2010 film Grown Ups and features Sandler, Kevin James, Chris Rock, David Spade, Salma Hayek, Maya Rudolph, Maria Bello, and most of the cast members reprising their roles from the first film, alongside Nick Swardson, who joins the cast.
-Lenny (played by Sandler) moves his family back to his hometown, where he reunites with his old friends.
+Grown Ups 2 is a 2013 American comedy film starring Adam Sandler, Kevin James, Chris Rock and David Spade.
+The sequel to the 2010 film, Grown Ups, it was directed by Dennis Dugan, written by Sandler, Fred Wolf, and Tim Herlihy.
+Alongside the quartet, as well as Salma Hayek, Maya Rudolph, and Maria Bello, several actors also reprise their roles from the previous film, with Nick Swardson joining them.
+In the film, Lenny (Sandler) moves his family back to his hometown, where he reunites with his old friends.
 Together, they face bizarre situations and new enemies in the form of a local fraternity.

-Produced by Sandler's production company Happy Madison Productions and distributed by Sony Pictures Releasing through its Columbia Pictures label, Grown Ups 2 was released on July 12, 2013.
-It was panned by critics but grossed $247 million on an $80 million budget.
+Produced by Sandler's production company Happy Madison Productions and distributed by Sony Pictures Releasing, Grown Ups 2 was released on July 12, 2013.
+It was panned by critics, but grossed $247 million on an $80 million budget.
 It was nominated for nine Razzies at the 2014 Golden Raspberry Awards.
+A third film is currently in development.

 Plot

 Three years after the events of the first film, Lenny Feder has relocated his family to his hometown of Stanton, where his friends Eric Lamonsoff, Kurt McKenzie, and Marcus Higgins also live.
-Lenny wakes up in his bedroom to find a deer which wreaks havoc through the house until he uses his daughter Becky's stuffed animal, Mr. Gigglesworth, to lure it outside, where it tears Mr. Gigglesworth apart.
+Lenny wakes up in his bedroom to find a deer which wreaks havoc through the house until he uses his daughter Becky's stuffed animal, Mr. Gigglesworth, to lure it outside, where it tears him apart.

 Lenny dismisses his wife Roxanne's suggestion that they have another child; Eric worries that his wife Sally is encouraging their children's self-confidence above all else; Kurt gives his wife Deanne a gift for their anniversary, which she has forgotten; and Marcus prepares to spend the summer with Braden, his recently discovered son from one of his previous relationships, but is intimidated by Braden, who deeply hates him.

 Lenny commandeers his children's school bus from Nick, the unstable driver and also the brother of Rob Hillard, and takes everyone to their last day of school.
 He picks up Kurt and Eric and visits K-Mart, where they are joined by Marcus, who has sent Braden to school.
 Kurt persuades Lenny to throw a party for the first day of summer, and the friends discuss Lenny's childhood bully, Tommy Cavanaugh.
 Police officers Fluzoo and Dante escort them to Becky's ballet recital at McDonough Elementary, where Lenny runs into Tommy, who openly threatens him.

 As school ends, Kurt's daughter Charlotte agrees to go on a date, Lenny's younger son Keith struggles with his own bully Duffy, and Charlotte and Keith's older brothers Andre and Greg accompany Braden to an abandoned quarry, where they join a college party.